parisodlab/dry-guide/docs/intro.md

 As I may turn my “notifications” off when concentrating on something else, you can always send me an e-mail.
 I do my best to shortly answer and will not mind receiving a reminder after more than 48h.
 If you need something by a particular deadline, please indicate it.
 Early information (at least, one week beforehand) should enable me to allocate sufficient time and meet your deadline.

-Recommendation letters: I will usually write a letter for any lab member having spent multiple months in the lab.
+Recommendation letters: I will usually write a letter for any lab member having spent significant time in the lab.
 Your request (ideally, two weeks ahead of time) should include the deadline and your current CV as well as any relevant instruction.
 To ensure that I do not miss any important details, I may ask you for a draft, which I would then revise consistently.

 ### _3.4 Lab meetings_